Disney World Monorail Voices

 If you have anything you’d like to share about the monorails at Disney or are simply curious to learn more, read on!

 I asked a number of people to share just about anything they could think of regarding the monorail and the voices on it.
-Elli TheKingofBroadway referred to this Wikipedia listing about the Disney World Monorail System, as did Caryn Clark, which I’ve quoted a paragraph or so from below: “The Disney monorail system uses a set of pre-recorded announcements to instruct and entertain passengers.
+Elli TheKingofBroadway referred to this Wikipedia listing about the Disney World Monorail System which I’ve quoted a paragraph or so from below: “The Disney monorail system uses a set of pre-recorded announcements to instruct and entertain passengers.